perj/sebuild/docs/conditions.md

 `seb -cond foo` adds the condition `foo`.

 Finally they can also be added by the [config script](descriptors/config.md#config_script).
+This is the main way to add conditions dynamically, based on the configuration script output.

 Conditions can use letters, numbers and underscore (`_`), no other characters are allowed.